 CHAPTER 4: FINDINGS AND RESULTS

 The purpose of the study was to examine the potential relationship between race-related stress and the perception of injustice among middle-class African Americans in Chattanooga, TN.
-The quantitative correlational research study evaluated, via self-assessment inventories, middle-class African Americans’ race-related stress, perception of injustice, and the potential relationship between the two.
+The quantitative correlational research study examined, via self-assessment inventories, middle-class African Americans’ race-related stress, perception of injustice, and the potential relationship between the two.
 A total of N = 62 respondents participated in this study.

 The following research question guided the study was: